raphCode/master-thesis-muzero/approach.typ

 As outlined in @sec-effzero, #citet("effzero") already layed the groundwork for improvements in !sampeff by introducing a similarity loss between !preds of #rep and #dyn.
-However, I thank that their adoption of the stop-gradient operation from !simsiam @simsiam may have been short-sighted:
+However, I think that their adoption of the stop-gradient operation from !simsiam @simsiam may have been short-sighted:

 In !simsiam, the task is to learn discriminative !latreps from input data in a